egomezr/dynamicloud_java_api/README.md

   - Order by
   - Group by and Projection
   - Functions as a Projection
+- Update using selection
+- Delete using selection
+-
 These components will allow you to connect on Dynamicloud servers, authenticate and execute operations like *loadRecord*, *updateRecord*, *deleteRecord*, *get record's information according to selection*, *get record's information according to projection*, etc.  The next step is explain every components and how to execute operations.

 #RecordModel